 Spot stacks are typically used to highlight specific parts of your main vocal recording.
 This could be needed for several reasons.
 Perhaps you were running out of breath on your main recording and you need to add more energy to certain parts.
 Maybe you didn’t drag a certain word out long enough because you had to hurry on to the next word.
 Or perhaps your main vocals are perfect and you are just wanting to add another dimension of sound.
 These are all great reasons to use spot stacks.
 Spot stacks can be several words, 1 word or even just 1 syllable of one word.
 And as always there is no right or wrong way to do these and it is not necessary to do them on every track.
 Just do what you think is best for the song.

-Just like stacks there are different types of spot stacks.
-Of course Static and Diverse spot stacks are two options as I explained in my previous article.
+Just like stacks, there are different types of spot stacks.
+Of course, Static and Diverse spot stacks are two options as I explained in my previous article.
 The static spot stack would match the same time, tone and emotion as the main vocal and the diverse spot stack would be a different tone or emotion but still line up in time.
 But here are a few more variations of spot stacks.

 End Rhymes: When you are doing end rhymes you simply are saying the last word or last few words of each bar.
 This gives your spot stacks a uniformed structure and when done properly it can really add a lot of extra character to your vocals.
-The consistency of the placement of these kinds of spot stacks allows them to be predictable and therefore they wont be distracting from the main vocal causing them to blend very well without drawing to much attention to them.
+The consistency of the placement of these kinds of spot stacks allows them to be predictable and therefore they won’t be distracting from the main vocal causing them to blend very well without drawing too much attention to them.

 Dual Rhymes: On the End Rhymes you are technically doing your spot stacks on the 4th beat of each bar.
-So in Dual Rhymes you are basically doubling up from what you was doing on the End Rhymes.
+So in Dual Rhymes, you are basically doubling up from what you were doing on the End Rhymes.
 Which means your spot stacks will be on the 2nd beat and the 4th beat of each bar.
 All this is simply doing is decreasing the amount of time between spot stacks.